 Although I love this recipe as is, once in a while I may want to jazz it up a bit with some extra additions.
 For this I often will make the recipe as shown, but with each serving add in the extras as I desire.
 Of course these additions can also be added to the entire dish at the same time the quinoa is cooking or after the cooking process has completed depending on your preference.
 Here are some of my favorite additions:

-- Raisins (soaked in a small amount of water for Vata types)
+- Raisins (soaked for Vata types)

 - Dates, chopped and pitted